ryedin/site/_languages_and_frameworks/getting-started-with-rails.md

 ## Add some functionality

 Let's generate a scaffold so we can see Rails working.
 We'll make a trivial app to record books reading or read.
-Run the command with `convox exec` since DATABASE_URL is set on the container, but not in our local environment.
+Run the command with `docker exec` since DATABASE_URL is set on the container, but not in our local environment.

     $ docker exec simple-rails-web rails g scaffold book title:string author:string started_on:date finished_on:date